skoczen/will/docs/improve.md

 - Slack support
 - CLI/Shell backend
 - [Rocket.chat](https://rocket.chat/) support, thanks to [antgel](https://github.com/antgel)
+- Lots more intelligence around required settings and verification, to make first starting and debugging Will easier.

+This release also changes a few bits of behavior, to be consistent:
+- `admin_only` is explicitly flagged for deprecation and removal, to be replaced by the ACL system introduced in 2015 (largely, this is because having two different access control systems is crazy and painful.)
+Switching is as easy as adding `ACL = {'admins': ['steven', 'will']}` to your config.py and find/replacing `admin_only=True` with `acl=['admins',] in your codebase.
+For now, Will handles backwards compatability by mapping the old settings into the new places, but he won't forever.
+Thanks for updating, and making ongoing maintenence simpler!
+- If no ACLs are specified and users try to perform restricted commands, they'll be allowed as before, but Will will complain to the console.
+A new `DISABLE_ACL` setting has been added to turn off the complaining.

 This release addresses a number of bugs and smaller features, including: